openedx/edx-platform/docs/course_authors/source/organizing_course.rst

 To add another component to the unit:

 #.
-If the Unit is Public, change the **Visibility** setting to **Private**.
-You cannot modify a Public Unit.
+If the unit is public, change the **Visibility** setting to **Private**.
+You cannot modify a Public unit.
 #.
-In the **Add New Component** panel at the bottom of the Unit, click the type of Component to add.
+In the **Add New Component** panel at the bottom of the unit, click the type of component to add.
     .. image:: Images/Unit_DisplayName_Studio.png
 #.
-Follow the instructions for the type of Component:
+Follow the instructions for the type of component:

   * :ref:`Working with HTML Components`
   * :ref:`Working with Video Components`